 The girls turned left and began the short walk to where the crossing point was.
 They never ran here on account of the strict messages from school, in particular Mrs Smythe, who often stated a trip or stumble could send you into the road and in front of a vehicle that might not be able to stop.
 Olly was there waiting to hold up the traffic.

 Emily looked up, that’s not Olly she thought, he’s too tall.
 Her world began to slow down.

 The Not Olly smiled, beckoned them on and began to stride into the road bearing the big circular STOP sign with the pictorial children.

-Dave, meanwhile had just parked his car in the space just in front of the bus waiting for its filling of children from Compton Lower.
-He was rummaging in the back of his council van and donning his bright yellow green Olly jacket… Bloody traffic just stopped for no apparent reason and now he was behind schedule.
+Dave, meanwhile had parked his car in the space just in front of the bus waiting for its filling of children from Houghton Lower.
+He was rummaging in the back of his council van and donning his bright yellow-green Olly jacket.
+Bloody traffic just stopped for no apparent reason and now he was behind schedule.

-She felt hairs on the back of her neck bristle and… cold, she was suddenly icy cold, and if ever there was that feeling of someone walking over your grave; this was it.
+She felt hairs on the back of her neck bristle and… cold, she was suddenly icy cold.
+If ever there was that feeling of someone walking over your grave, this was it.
 She paused and turned looking for the owner.
 Chloe’s fingers slipped out of her grasp as she continued to cross.
 Emily shrugged off the voice, must be my imagination.

 He also knew he would not work here anymore.

-In the staff room Emily could feel her heart beating like it was going to break, her mind could see Not Olly laughing, she watched her sisters body break over the van again and again like some blu ray stuck on a repeating gore sequence.
-She felt sick, she could hear Chloe’s ungodly scream in each repeat and behind that, don’t leave me sis.
+In the staff room Emily could feel her heart beating like it was going to break, her mind could see Not Olly laughing.
+She watched her sisters body break over the van again and again like some film stuck on a repeating gore sequence.
+She felt sick, she could hear Chloe’s ungodly scream in each repeat and behind that, Don’t leave me sis.
 Distant and plaintive.
-She would hear this voice many many times.
+She would hear this voice many, many times.
 She was suddenly aware she was not crying.
 And that was when she shut down and her world went black.